The number of fundamental constants from a spacetime-based perspective: Two units to rule us all in Galilei spacetime

 \section{Two units to rule us all in Galilei spacetime}

+In the previous section, we have recalled that the MKS system suffices to express all observables of the physical laws. {\em Now, let us show that all observables of our theories defined in Galilei spacetime can be solely expressed in terms of time and space units of the bona fide clocks and rulers needed to define the spacetime itself.}

 Before 2019, the kilogram was defined by a cylinder of platinum-iridium in the custody of the International Metrology Center at S\`evres in France.
 After 2019, the kilogram was defined by fixing the exact value of the Planck constant: $h=6.626\; 070\; 15 \times 10^{-34} {\rm J} \cdot {\rm s}$ while the value of the Newtonian constant $G$ was measured.
-Although this is understandable from a metrological perspective, it would be conceptually better if the kilogram was defined by fixing the exact value of $G$ (see Ref.~\cite{TMNT21} for CODATA's recommended value for~$G$).
+Although this is understandable from a metrological perspective, it would be conceptually better if the kilogram was defined by fixing the exact value of $G$ (see~\cite{TMNT21} for CODATA's recommended value for~$G$).

 Let us note that $h$ gives the spin scale of elementary particles while $G$ alone gives no scale at all.
-The physical quantity that is responsible for the gravitational attraction between bodies is $GM$, which has units of $\rm{m^3 \cdot s^{-2}}$, being measured, hence, with clocks and rulers.
+The physical quantity responsible for the gravitational attraction between bodies is $GM$, which has units of $\rm{m^3 \cdot s^{-2}}$, being measured, hence, with clocks and rulers.
 Apparently, this common knowledge faded out in the last 150 years.
-Let us quote Maxwell's 1873 masterpiece~\cite{Maxwell1873} (in Preliminaries): \begin{quote} {\it ``... the unit of mass is deduced from the units of time and length, combined with the fact of universal gravitation.
+Let us quote~\cite{Maxwell1873} (in Preliminaries): \begin{quote} {\it ``... the unit of mass is deduced from the units of time and length, combined with the fact of universal gravitation.
 The astronomical unit of mass is that mass which attracts another body placed at the unit of distance so as to produce in that body the unit of acceleration...
-If, as in the astronomical system the unit of mass is defined with respect to its attractive power, the dimensions of $M$ are $L^3 T^{-2}$.''} \end{quote} Maxwell's statement just says that the attractive power of a mass is $ GM = a L^2 $ and can be determined by measuring the acceleration~$a$ of a test mass resting at a distance~$L$ from (the center of mass of) the mass (where the equivalence between ``gravitational'' and ``inertial'' masses was taken for granted, as well as, in DOV trialogue).
+If, as in the astronomical system the unit of mass is defined with respect to its attractive power, the dimensions of $M$ are $L^3 T^{-2}$.''} \end{quote} Maxwell's statement emphasizes that the attractive power of a mass is $ GM = a L^2 $ and can be determined by measuring the acceleration~$a$ of a {\it test mass} resting at a distance~$L$ from (the center of mass of) the mass~$M$, where the equivalence between ``gravitational'' and ``inertial'' masses is taken for granted, as well as, in DOV's trialogue.
+(Recent experiments have shown that the equivalence principle holds at an uncertainty many orders of magnitude smaller than the uncertainty given by Kibble balances used to fix the kg scale, making it irrelevant to distinguish between inertial and gravitational masses in practice~\cite{MS22}.
+Nevertheless, it is conceptually important to note that if the equivalence principle were not valid, this would imply the adoption of an extra standard for inertial masses.
+We will not dwell on this further because, eventually, our focus will be on relativistic spacetimes, satisfying the equivalence principle, as assumed by DOV.)